-Our MCSAP programs for FY 2016, FY 2017, and into 2018 have been very successful in the areas of public education and outreach, roadside inspections, safety data (data quality), traffic enforcement and New Entrant Safety Audits.
-Our only area of concern has been carrier investigations.
-Because of high turnover rates with promotions, and retirements we have met our goal in this one strategy.
+Our MCSAP programs for FY 2016, FY 2017, FY 2018, FY 2019 and FY 2020 have been very successful (despite the pandemic) in the areas of public education and outreach, roadside inspections, safety data (data quality), traffic enforcement and New Entrant Safety Audits.
+Our one area of concern has been carrier investigations.
+Because of high turnover rates with promotions, and retirements we have not met our goal in this one strategy.
+2019 was an unuasuial year for fatalities, we had 10 more than we have averaged otherwise over the last few years.